 Dental treatments can cause a bit of unnecessary anxiety for some people.
 This anxiety is often exacerbated by misinformation, or even myths, about particular treatments.
 This tends to be especially true when it comes to root canals.

-As one of the primary providers of root canals in Richmond, Virginia, Dr. Jesse Harris and East Coast Endodontics spend a lot of time debunking misleading information which causes patients undue concern.
+As one of the primary providers of root canals in Richmond, Virginia, Dr. Harris, Dr. Sedwick, and Dr. Sarnowski spend a lot of time debunking misleading information which causes patients undue concern.
 Here are four of the more popular myths about root canals:

 1. Root Canals are Painful